einast/einast.github.io/_posts/2020-05-10-RuuviRpiGrafanaNginx.md

 - [Setting up Raspberry Pi as a Ruuvi Gateway](https://blog.ruuvi.com/rpi-gateway-6e4a5b676510).
 I used this as a starting point (I did not set up WiFi hotspot or enabled anonymous access)
 - [Nginx setup with Let's Encrypt](https://gist.github.com/xoseperez/e23334910fb45b0424b35c422760cb87#nginx).
 From here I used the Nginx and Certbot part (no Node-Red etc).
 I have adjusted my Nginx configuration to make it more secure, also I ran some SSL tests to verify.
-- In addition you need to forward port 443 to your server for accessing it from the outside.
+- In addition you need to forward port 443 TCP to your server for accessing it from the outside.
+Also port 80 TCP for Let's Encrypt HTTP challenge if not able to use DNS challenge.
 - Joker.com DDNS renewal script (remember to install **dnsutils**, if not **dig** will fail), run periodically via crontab (for example every 15 minutes):

 ```bash